 Helping BLACK girls uniquely define, discover and become who they are.™

-In 2009, Shaleah Laché Sutton launched UNIQUELY YOU SUMMIT, INC. (UYS) a one-of-a-kind annual forum in the greater Philadelphia region where 500 black girls, from 11 to 18 years old, engage in discussion and dialogue that addresses the complexities of being 'black and female' in America.
+In 2009, Shaleah Laché Sutton launched UNIQUELY YOU SUMMIT, INC. (UYS) a one-of-a-kind annual forum in the greater Philadelphia region where hundreds of black girls, ages 11 to 18 years old, engage in discussion and dialogue that addresses the complexities of being black and female in America.
 Since its inception, UYS has impacted thousands of young black women and girls through the work of our annual Summit.